Chavaillaz/jaxrs-logging/README.md

 @Logged
 ```

-It will add the following information to MDC for the request processing:
+It will add the following information to MDC for the request processing
+(meaning that all logs within the processing of the request by the resource will have them):

 * Request identifier (from X-Request-ID header or random UUID)
 * Request HTTP method
 * Request URI path relative to the base URI
+* Request query parameters
 * Resource class matched by the current request
 * Resource method matched by the current request